vikrantmehta123/iitm-pdsa-leet-code/Graphs-BFS, DFS, Topological Sorting/Questions.md

         toposortlist = self.toposort(adjacency_matrix)
         if len(toposortlist) == numCourses: return True
         return False
 ```

 ### 2.2 Topological Sort: Better Implementation

 The approach used is similar to the above approach.
-However, we are utilizing better data structures to increase our performance.
-Instead of keeping an adjacency matrix, we are utilizing a combination of doubly ended queues and adjacency lists.
+However, we are using better data structures to increase our performance.
+Instead of keeping an adjacency matrix, we are using doubly ended queues and adjacency lists.

 Here's how:
 - Keep a deque for vertices with zero degree queue such that the insert at end and delete from start operations are both constant time.
 - Keep a dictionary of indegrees which counts the indegrees for each vertex

 Complexity: $O(|V| + |E|)

-#### Code:
+#### 💻 Code Implementation:

 ```
 from collections import deque, Counter